kevoree/kevoree-book/platform_integration/model.md

 # Kevoree model
 ## Introduction
-The metal model of kevoree is defined at https://github.com/dukeboard/kevoree/blob/master/kevoree-core/org.kevoree.model/metamodel/org.kevoree.mm using [KMF](http://kevoree.org/kmf/) we are able to generate the corresponding model in Java and Javascript.
+The meta model of kevoree is defined at https://github.com/dukeboard/kevoree/blob/master/kevoree-core/org.kevoree.model/metamodel/org.kevoree.mm using [KMF](http://kevoree.org/kmf/) we are able to generate the corresponding model in Java and Javascript.

 ## Strategies